The Faculty has various facilities devoted to student development and research, including:

 Language Assessment Seminar Room

-The LASeR Lab is devoted to learning and research activities related to language assessment, serves as a venue for seminars and workshops, and as a workspace for students and faculty members.
+This Room is equipped with specialised softwares such as SPSS, ITEMAN, MULTILOG, EQS, Mplus, COH-Metrix, which is a space devoted to learning and research activities related to language assessment, a venue for seminars and workshops, a site for data collection (tests, for example) and a workspace for students and faculty members.

 Equipped with Sanako language teaching and learning system, the language laboratories are where students perfect their language skills.